DivyaLingwal/Analytics-Work-by-Divya-Lingwal-/README.md

 Key Highlights: Had Additive seasonility, Analyzed all the components of TS, Suppresed seasonality to clearly visualize the pattern,Checked staionarity of TS.
 2. Wiki websites traffic prediction using Time series forecasting
 3. Loan Default prediction, built model to predict which customer is going to default and how much loss a default will cause to the company, using a combination of Regression and Classification models.
 Feature selection was done using Lasso Regression model

+Business Intelligence Analyst:
+•	Fleet data analysis and prediction of Repair & maintenance costs for Aerials, Pickups, and Chippers(Presentation on Aerials is attached)
+•	Prediction of Residual/Resale values of Vehicles
+•	Time Series analysis of monthly Repair and maintainance costs
+•	Miles and Type of repair analysis